I guess that you haven’t seen many people wear a tuxedo. So when someone mentions the word tuxedo, what do you think of?

 The Tuxedo Pants

-Your trousers should be black to match your jacket material.
 Tuxedo pants have a stripe (sometimes called a braid) down the outer leg seam.
-The stripe is made from the same material as the jacket lapel.
+The stripe is usually made from the same material as the jacket lapel.

 The trousers are high-waisted.
 This is to ensure that your tuxedo shirt does not peek out from under your waistcoat or cummerbund when your jacket is open.